Published on 20th of October 2011

 - She has at least one programming language she knows inside out.

-- She is able to implement standard algorithms (i.e. for sorting, searching)
+- She can implement standard algorithms (i.e. for sorting, searching)

 and data-structures (i.e. trees, linked lists) which are robust and